zarzycki/cymep/README.md

 There are two folders within the package that may be helpful:

 1. An example of generating a TempestExtremes trajectory file from reanalysis is found in XXXXXX.
 This script reads in XXXX data and generates a track file on NCAR Cheyenne.
-2. Sample scripts for creating alternative formats can be found in XXXXX.
+2. Sample scripts for creating alternative formats can be found in `./convert-traj/`.
 For example, one could use `ibtracs_to_tempest.ncl` to generate a text-based file compatibile with the software package from an IBTrACS NetCDF file.

 ### 2. Create a CSV file describing model configurations

-Example:
+Example for `rean_configs.csv`

 ```
 ibtracs-1980-2019-GLOB.v4.txt,OBS,False,1,40,1.0